-Chief Medical Officer, Phoenix House, and President, Physicians for Responsible Opioid Prescribing (PROP)
+Chief Medical Officer, Phoenix House Foundation, Inc., and Director of Physicians for Responsible Opioid Prescribing

 Wednesday, April 8, 2015, 12:30 pm – 1:45 pm

 Education & Advocacy: A Consensus Roadmap to Curb Deaths from Rx Drug Misuse and Abuse in the U.S.